Sirze01/Scrabble_Junior_Game/ReadMe.txt

    -> Add words horizontally or vertically if in the dictionary
-      -> We considered you cannot append to already existing words (eg. you cannot add MAN to POLICE) -> You cannot override already existing words (eg. you cannot add HURTING on top of HURT) -> You cannot create extra words as a side effect (thus the world must be isolated on non-intersected tiles) -> Naturally, you cannot crop words, so all characters of a word must fit inside the board -> Export created or edited board to later load on the Scrabble Game
+      -> We considered you cannot append to already existing words (eg. you cannot add MAN to POLICE) -> You cannot override already existing words (eg. you cannot add HURTING on top of HURT) -> You cannot create extra words as a side effect (thus the word must be isolated on non-intersected tiles) -> Naturally, you cannot crop words, so all characters of a word must fit inside the board -> Export created or edited board to later load on the Scrabble Game